-1. Mistaken identity
+1. Mistaken Identity

 Incorrect witness identification is a major source for incorrect accusations.
 This can happen if a person’s description is similar to a criminal perpetrator or if a witness assumes someone committed a crime due to circumstances or they are trying to cover for a crime they committed.

-Most California offenses in California’s Penal Code include deliberate offenses in which the violator intentionally carried out the crime.
+Most offenses in California’s Penal Code include deliberate offenses in which the violator intentionally carried out the crime.
 If your criminal justice lawyer can show the act to be accidental, there is a substantial defense against the charge.

-3. Duress or immediate danger
+3. Duress or Immediate Danger

 In the event that somebody carries out a crime simply because they believed they were in immediate risk of harm, their actions might not be considered a crime since they were made under duress.

-4. Defendant has an alibi
+4. Defendant has an Alibi

 Entrapment happens when a normally law-abiding citizen commits an offense because of intimidation, coercion, or law enforcement going too far to persuade someone to violate the law.

 Unfortunately some law enforcement officials commit misconduct during their investigations.
 Police officers may wish to cover up a mistake they made during their initial investigation or they may just be convinced a suspect is guilty and engage in misconduct in order to build a stronger case.